hax0sen/adhoc-nexus-playbooks/nexus-adhoc-playbooks/readme.md

     * Look for the "Export Database for backup" task and run it.
     * Download the generated backup file to a secure location. e.g. nexus_backup_dir `/var/my-nexus-backup`.

-2.  **Run `adhoc-migrate-orientdb-database.yml`  playbook or do it manually, Stop Nexus Service:**
+2.  **Run `adhoc-migrate-orientdb-database.yml`  playbook or do it manually by following below guide, Stop Nexus Service:**

     ```bash
      systemctl stop nexus
     ```

-3.  **Run Database Migrator:** Execute the Nexus DB migrator JAR file.
+3.  **Run Database Migrator:** Download Nexus DB migrator JAR file.
+Execute the Nexus DB migrator JAR file.
 Adjust the memory allocation parameters (`-Xmx`, `-Xms`, `-XX:MaxDirectMemorySize`) based on your server's resources and Sonatype's recommendations.
 Ensure you are in the directory where the `nexus-db-migrator-3.70.4-02.jar` file is located.

     ```bash
      java -Xmx2703M -Xms2703M -XX:+UseG1GC -XX:MaxDirectMemorySize=2703M -jar nexus-db-migrator-3.70.4-02.jar --migration_type=h2